Is PrEP right for you?

 Whether you do or don’t have Medicare, prices start from around $20 per month when you import PrEP from an online pharmacy.

 If you can’t afford PrEP for any reason, free PrEP is available through assistance schemes.

 The Buy PrEP section includes information on all buying options, a monthly price comparison, how to apply for free PrEP, and details on accessing the three for one offer anywhere in Australia.

-If you'd like to understand more about PrEP, there are several ways for you to get support.
+If you'd like to know more about PrEP, support is available.

 PrEP'D For Change is Australia's largest online PrEP community, supporting people in their choice to use PrEP since 2015.
-You can discover more about us in the About section.
+Discover more about who we are in the About section.